lee-leon/blog/content/algorithm/2018-08-02/index.md

 ## Language Model Categories
-Language models (LM) can be classiﬁed into two categories: count-based and continuous-space LM.
+Language models (LM) can be classified into two categories: count-based and continuous-space LM.

 ### Count Based LM
-The count based LM is based on the n-th order Markov assumption and estimating n-gram probabilities via counting and subsequent smoothing.
+The count based LM is based on the n-th order **Markov Assumption** and estimating n-gram probabilities via counting and subsequent smoothing.

-> Markov Assumption: One can make predictions for the future of the process based solely on its present state just as well as one could knowing the process’s full history, hence independently from such history.[1]
+> **Markov Assumption**: One can make predictions for the future of the process based solely on its present state just as well as one could knowing the process’s full history, hence independently from such history.[1]